SAP-samples/btp-lcnc-capex/README.md

 ## Description

-This is a sample project demonstrating the capabilities of the Low Code Application Platform.
+This is a sample project demonstrating the capabilities of the Visual Programming Platform.

 Features:

-- The business scenario is about creating a low code capital expenditure management application.
+- The business scenario is about creating a capital expenditure management application using visual programming.
 - Demo the project structure, Preview and Deployment etc.
 - Showcase multiple page layouts and rich set of MDK UI controls, e.g., ObjectTable, ObjectHeader, ListPicker, KeyValue, DocumentFormcell and SimpleProperty etc.
 - Consume local or remote OData service by using CAP on Cloud Foundry.